lighterio/chug/README.md

 `.require` loads each asset as a Node.js module.

 ### .route([string path])
-`.route` adds a route to the app that was linked to `chug` with the `setApp` method.
-It uses `app.get`, so Express-like apps are supported.
+`.route` adds a route to the server that was linked to `chug` with the `setServer` method.
+It uses `server.get`, so Express-ish servers are supported.
 If a path is specified, it is used.
 If not, chug will use a modified file path as the URL path.

 ### .concat([string location][, Load load])
 `.concat` creates a concatenation of all assets from the load on